Lam Pin Min: Political career

-Lam made his political debut in the 2006 general election as part of a six-member PAP team contesting in Ang Mo Kio GRC led by Prime Minister Lee Hsien Loong; the team won 66.14% of the vote against the WP.
+Lam made his political debut in the 2006 general election as part of a six-member PAP team for Ang Mo Kio GRC led by Prime Minister Lee Hsien Loong; the team defeated the WP with 66.14% of the vote.
 He was subsequently assigned to the Sengkang West division.

-In the 2011 general election, Lam contested in the newly created Sengkang West SMC after it was created from his Sengkang West division; he won 58.1% of the vote against Koh Choong Yong from the WP.
+In the 2011 general election, Lam contested in the newly created Sengkang West SMC after it was created from his Sengkang West division; he defeated WP candidate Koh Choong Yong with 58.1% of the vote.

 In the 2015 general election, Lam stood for re-election in Sengkang West SMC; he won an improved 62.1% of the vote in a rematch against Koh.

 Lam served as the chairman of the Government Parliamentary Committee for Health between 2009 and 2014, having previously served as the deputy chairman between 2006 and 2008.

 In August 2014, Lam was appointed Minister of State for Health.

 Subsequently, in May 2017, Lam was appointed Senior Minister of State for Health and Senior Minister of State for Transport.

 During the 2020 general election, Lam contested in the newly created Sengkang GRC, which comprised parts of Pasir Ris–Punggol GRC and his now-defunct Sengkang West SMC, along with the entire Punggol East SMC, but lost with 47.88% of the vote.
 This was the second time the PAP had lost to the opposition in a GRC since the WP gained Aljunied GRC in 2011, as well as the first time the opposition had won a newly created GRC.

 Lam stood again in Sengkang GRC in the 2025 general election, leading three political newcomers.
-His team proceeded to lose to the WP with 43.68% of the vote, a decrease of over 4% from 2020.
+His team lost to the WP with 43.68% of the vote, a decrease of over 4% from 2020.